Tho-Tu/to-do-list/README.md

 # to-do-list

-To do list for The Odin Project!
-I hope whoever sees this enjoys!

-Features:
+Project Overview: To-Do List ✏️✍

+This project is a simple and easy-to-use application to help you manage your tasks and projects.
+It was developed as part of The Odin Project curriculum.

+## 📋 Features

-1. Separate projects
+- Separate projects to organize your tasks
-2. Ability to create and edit new projects
+- Create, edit, and delete projects
-3. To-dos within each project
+- Add to-dos within each project
+- Check off completed to-dos
+- Favorite important to-dos
-4. Ability to check off, favorite, edit and delete to-dos
+- Edit and delete to-dos

+## 🚀 Demo

+Explore the live demo of the project: https://tho-tu.github.io/to-do-list/

+Enjoy using To-Do List!